 (b) where the calculation referred to in paragraph 3 would result in a decrease in the basic own funds at the level of the ring-fenced fund, the estimated change in those basic own funds for the calculation of the net Basic Solvency Capital Requirement, as referred to in Article [ALAC2](2), shall be adjusted to reflect the reduction in future discretionary benefits payable to policy holders or beneficiaries of that ring-fenced fund; the adjustment shall not exceed the amount of future discretionary benefits within the ring-fenced fund.

-6. Notwithstanding the requirement to calculate the Solvency Capital Requirement for each ring-fenced fund in the same manner as if those ring-fenced funds were separate undertakings , the notional Solvency Capital Requirement for each ring-fenced fund shall be calculated using the scenario-based calculations under which basic own funds for the undertaking as a whole are most negatively affected.
+6. Notwithstanding the requirement to calculate the Solvency Capital Requirement for each ring-fenced fund and each matching adjustment portfolio in the same manner as if those ring-fenced funds and matching adjustment portfolios were separate undertakings , the notional Solvency Capital Requirement for each ring-fenced fund and each matching adjustment portfolio shall be calculated using the scenario-based calculations under which basic own funds for the undertaking as a whole are most negatively affected.

-7. For the purpose of determining the scenario under which basic own funds are most negatively affected for the undertaking as a whole, the undertaking shall first calculate the sum of the results of the impacts of the scenarios on the basic own funds at the level of each ring-fenced fund, in accordance with paragraphs 3 and 5.
-The totals at the level of each ring-fenced fund shall be added to one another and to the results of the impact of the scenarios on the basic own funds in the remaining part of the insurance or reinsurance undertaking.
+7. For the purpose of determining the scenario under which basic own funds are most negatively affected for the undertaking as a whole, the undertaking shall first calculate the sum of the results of the impacts of the scenarios on the basic own funds at the level of each ring-fenced fund and each matching adjustment portfolio, in accordance with paragraphs 3 and 5.
+The totals at the level of each ring-fenced fund and each matching adjustment portfolio shall be added to one another and to the results of the impact of the scenarios on the basic own funds in the remaining part of the insurance or reinsurance undertaking.

-8. The notional Solvency Capital Requirement for each ring-fenced fund shall be determined by aggregating the capital requirements for each sub-module and risk module of the Basic Solvency Capital Requirement.
+8. The notional Solvency Capital Requirement for each ring-fenced fund and each matching adjustment portfolio shall be determined by aggregating the capital requirements for each sub-module and risk module of the Basic Solvency Capital Requirement.

-9. Insurance and reinsurance undertakings shall assume that there is no diversification of risks between each of the ring-fenced funds and the remaining part of the insurance or reinsurance undertaking.
+9. Insurance and reinsurance undertakings shall assume that there is no diversification of risks between each of the ring-fenced funds and each matching adjustment portfolio and the remaining part of the insurance or reinsurance undertaking.